yoyobazzi3/Master-Challenge/README.md

 The endpoint retrieves all the products that match a specific status.

-### 4 Create an endpoint to filter a product by category
+### 4 Create an endpoint to filter products by category

 #### Description